137th Airlift Squadron: Return to airlift mission

 In November 1992 the 105th airlifted generators, portable shelters and medical supplies and equipment to Zagreb, Croatia to support the U.S. Army's establishment of a facility to provide health care for United Nations forces deployed in Croatia and Bosnia-Herzegovina.
 From December 1992 to April 1993 the 105th supported Operation Restore Hope providing humanitarian airlift of supplies and over 600 passengers into Somalia.
 Following massive flooding in the central United States in July 1993, the unit airlifted ten reverse osmosis water purification systems capable of providing over 600,000 gallons of potable water a day to Des Moines, Iowa.
 In August 1993 the unit airlifted relief supplies and equipment to Southern Turkey to be used to help Kurdish refugees from Iraqi terrorism.

 In October 1993 the 105th returned to Somalia, delivering military personnel and equipment non-stop with triple air refueling directly from bases in the United States to Mogadishu.
 In July 1994 105th aircraft began carrying humanitarian relief supplies to the people of Rwanda.
 In late September 1994 the unit began airlifting supplies and equipment to Haiti as part of Operation Uphold Democracy.
 The 105th played a key role in July 1995 for Operation Quick Lift when it airlifted cargo and British troops from RAF Brize Norton, UK to Split, Croatia in support of the United Nations' Rapid Reaction Deployment Force.

 In October 1994 squadron aircraft and volunteer crews played a key role in Operation Vigilant Warrior and Operation Southern Watch deterring potential Iraqi aggression in the Arabian Peninsula.
 In August 1995 the 105th airlifted personnel and equipment to Kuwait to support Vigilant Warrior II and Exercise Intrinsic Action.
 In December 1995, 105th Airlift Wing C-5 crews embarked on the first of six missions in support of President Bill Clinton's peacekeeping mission in Bosnia, transporting U.S. Army support equipment to the European theater.
-The 105th returned to Rwanda in March 1996 to deliver vital supplies and equipment in support of the International Criminal Tribunal for Rwanda and the World Food Program.
+The 105th returned to Rwanda in March 1996 to deliver vital supplies and equipment in support of the International Criminal Tribunal for Rwanda and the World Food Programme.